Vuetasau

 Vuetasau was instrumental in strengthening the hold of Christianity in Lakeba, and thereafter the rest of Lau.
 On the arrival of Christian missionaries William Cross and David Cargill on Lakeba in 1835, an announcement of their mission to Taliai Tupou was made and accordingly they were conducted to Matailakeba, his heirs' house, while the purpose of their coming was once again explained.
 Vuetasau approved and Taliai Tupou in turn followed suit and the missionaries were allowed to stay and establish a church.

 Vuetasau never succeeded to his uncles title as he drowned in 1857 whilst in an expedition with Tongan Chief Enele Ma'afu.
-His eldest son Ratu Tevita Uluilakeba II would in time succeed to the title Roko Sau, but would similarly like his father share a premature death never succeeding to the title Tui Nayau.
+His eldest son Roko Josateki Malani II was a Seafarer and his second son Ratu Tevita Uluilakeba II held the title of Tui Nayau temporarily and was never given the title of the Sau ni Vanua, Roko Malani II but would similarly like his father share a premature death never succeeding to the title of Tui Nayau.

-It is believed that Vuetasau was expelled from Fiji after failing to complete a task asked by king Ma'afu.